FerretDB/FerretDB/website/docs/migration.md

 `diff-normal` mode acts a proxy and will forward client requests to another MongoDB-compatible database, and will log the difference between them.

-You could manually test your application and then inspect the diff output if any errors occurred or for inconsistencies between responses that warrant your attention.
+You can manually test your application or use integration tests, among other methods.
+Afterward, you can inspect the differential output for errors or inconsistencies between responses that require your attention.

-As an example, let us say that your application performs some complex query and you'd like to test it in this mode.
+As an example, let us say that your application performs some complex query and you'd like to test it in `diff-normal` mode.
 You would do the following:

 1. Start the environment and run FerretDB.
 ```sh